behdanisohrab/ATL/README.md

 	protobuf-based, which would make reading it directly easier.
 	and the third issue: Gravity Defied is still extremely simple compared to most android apps,
 	doesn't acknowledge compat layers, and the most intricate UI element is completely custom drawn
-	using the canvas interface, in a manner that makes it easy to implement with cairo. angry birds (old version) and worms 2 armageddon were chosen because they similarly don't use
+	using the canvas interface, in a manner that makes it easy to implement with cairo.
+	angry birds (old version) and worms 2 armageddon were chosen because they similarly don't use
 	compat layers, and basically the entire UI is custom drawn with OpenGL calls from native code.

+Q:
+	why are only 32bit architectures supported?
+A:
+	we are currently using good old dalvik vm (probably newer commit than ever shipped though), which
+	is so hopelessly hardcoded to assume 32bit ints and pointers that it probably made google's cost/benefit
+	analyses of writing art from scratch a lot easier.
+	Eventually, we should probably move to ART, but it's an open question whether that will bring issues for our
+	usecase (is there a way to use ART without zygote? is it straightforward to port the few modifications that we did to dalvik?)

 ##### Roadmap: